reponomics/reponomics-dashboard-action/dashboard_action/runtime/managed_docs/support.md

 > [!NOTE] These docs describe the official Reponomics generated workflows for the `v0` external beta.
 Repository owners can modify their copies; modified workflows may behave differently from what these docs describe.

-## Beta Support Scope

-Reponomics is open source software, not a commercial hosted service.
-After you copy the template, the dashboard repository, workflows, secrets, retained artifacts, and published outputs are under your control.
-Reponomics does not receive telemetry from your dashboard repository and does not handle your repository data.

-During the external beta, Reponomics support is focused on the official generated workflows and action runtime:

-- setup workflow behavior;
-- collect and publish workflow behavior;
-- Pages publication checks;
-- retained artifact restore/upload behavior;
-- dashboard unlock, rendering, and export behavior;
-- key rotation and incident-reset workflow behavior;
-- managed docs update behavior.

-Because of that design, support works best when you share the smallest useful diagnostic material.
-Reponomics does not have access to your repository data, dashboard secrets, retained artifacts, or workflow outputs unless you choose to share them.

 ## Ways To Reach The Project

 - Open an issue in `reponomics/reponomics-dashboard-action` for technical problems, bugs, documentation errors, and concrete change requests.